Transforming metrics on a line bundle to the Okounkov body: Introduction

-where $\Omega$ denotes the Zariski open set where both $P(\psi)$ and $P(\varphi)$ are locally bounded.
-For psh weights $\psi,$ trivially $P(\psi)=\psi,$ therefore there is no ambiguity in the notation.
-The relative energy can be seen as a generalization of the volume since if we let $\psi$ be equal to $\varphi+1,$ from e.g. \cite{Berman} we have that
+The Monge-Amp\`ere energy can also be seen as a generalization of the volume since if we let $\psi$ be equal to $\varphi+1,$ from e.g. \cite{Berman} we have that This is not a coincidence.
+In fact Berman-Boucksom prove that for any pair of continuous metrics $\psi$ and $\varphi$ on a big line bundle $L$ we have that

+In \cite{Favre} Boucksom-Favre-Jonsson proved that the volume function on the N\'eron-Severi space is $\mathcal{C}^1$ in the big cone.
+This result was later reproved in \cite{Lazarsfeld} by Lazarsfeld-Musta\c{t}\u{a} using Okounkov bodies.
+Berman-Boucksom proved in \cite{Berman} the differentiability of the metric volume when the line bundle is fixed.
+A natural question is what one can say about the regularity of the metric volume when the line bundle is allowed to vary as well.
+In this paper we approach this question by combining the pluripotential methods of Berman-Boucksom with Okounkov body techniques inspired by the work of Lazarsfeld-Musta\c{t}\u{a}.

-Given a continuous weight $\psi,$ we will show how to construct an associated convex function on the interior of the Okounkov body of $L$ which we will call the Chebyshev transform of $\psi,$ denoted by $c[\psi].$ The construction can be seen to generalize both the Chebyshev constants in classical analysis and the Legendre transform of convex functions (see subsections 9.2 and 9.3 respectively).
+Given a continuous metric $\psi,$ we will show how to construct an associated convex function on the interior of the Okounkov body of $L$ which we will call the Chebyshev transform of $\psi,$ denoted by $c[\psi].$ The construction can be seen to generalize both the Chebyshev constants in classical potential theory and the Legendre transform of convex functions (see subsections 9.2 and 9.3 respectively).

-First we construct $\Delta(L).$ Choose a point $p\in X$ and local holomorphic coordinates $z_1,...,z_n$ centered at $p.$ Choose also a trivialization of $L$ around $p.$ With respect to this trivialization any holomorphic section $s\in H^0(L)$ can be written as a convergent power series in the coordinates $z_i,$ Consider the lexicographic order on $\mathbb{N}^n,$ and let $v(s)$ denote the smallest index $\alpha$ (i.e. with respect to the lexicographic order) such that We let $v(H^0(L))$ denote the set $\{v(s) : s\in H^0(L)\},$ and finally let the Okounkov body of $L$, denoted by $\Delta(L),$ be defined as closed convex hull in $\mathbb{R}^n$ of the union Observe that the construction depends on the choice of $p$ and the holomorphic coordinates.
+First we describe how to construct $\Delta(L).$ Choose a point $p\in X$ and local holomorphic coordinates $z_1,...,z_n$ centered at $p.$ Choose also a trivialization of $L$ around $p.$ With respect to this trivialization any holomorphic section $s\in H^0(L)$ can be written as a convergent power series in the coordinates $z_i,$ Consider the lexicographic order on $\mathbb{N}^n,$ and let $v(s)$ denote the smallest index $\alpha$ (i.e. with respect to the lexicographic order) such that We let $v(H^0(L))$ denote the set $\{v(s) : s\in H^0(L), s\neq 0\},$ and finally let the Okounkov body of $L$, denoted by $\Delta(L),$ be defined as closed convex hull in $\mathbb{R}^n$ of the union Observe that the construction depends on the choice of $p$ and the holomorphic coordinates.
 For other choices, the Okounkov bodies will in general differ.